Marz Melo – CEO / Rapper of What It Deuce Entertainment

-This brings us to July 29, 2006 at 3:00am.
-While having a long day at work and then partying in Lower Greenville in Dallas with family and friends.
-Marcelo suffered a near fatal car accident coming back North on I-35 from Red Oak.
-He hit a construction barricade on the left and lost control of his vehicle and went over a hill on the right side where his Yukon Denali XL rolled over and exploded.
-While most people would usually have died in an accident of this magnitude.
-Marcelo was lucky to not be wearing his seatbelt as he flew out of the windshield.
-When he regained consciousness he awoke at Methodist hospital in Oak Cliff in Dallas, Texas.
-As he opened his eyes they were stapling his head with a total of 17 staples as he had suffered a big gash.
-As this was happening he could only see green n red from all the grass and blood he was covered in.
-Before losing consciousness again he was able to see his mom and sister come in the room and quickly run out the door in tears as they looked at what seemed to be his life less body.
-After a few days of recovery, he had only suffered the 17 staples to his head, a broken collar bone and cracked shoulder blade.
+This brings us to Saturday, July 29, 2006 at 3:00 am.
+While having a long day at work that Friday and then having to take care of some side business.
+He went out to Lower Greenville in Dallas with family and friends to party.
+Unfortunately, on the way back home he suffered a near fatal car accident while driving North on I-35 from Red Oak.
+He hit a construction barricade losing control of his Yukon Denali XL SUV.
+Soon after it rolled over engulfing in flames and exploded.
+Marz was lucky to not be wearing his seatbelt as he flew out of the windshield before his SUV caught fire.
+When he regained consciousness, he awoke at Methodist hospital in Oak Cliff in Dallas, Texas.
+As he opened his eyes, they were stapling his head using a total of 17 staples due to suffering a severe gash.
+As this was happening, he could only see green n red from all the grass and blood he was covered in.
+Just before losing consciousness again he was able to see his mom and sister enter the room and quickly run out the door in tears as they looked at what seemed to be his lifeless body.
+After a few days in the hospital, he was released having only suffered the gash to his head, a broken right collar bone and cracked shoulder blade.
 Currently you can see a few visible scars on his left hand and of course the scar on his head.
-It truly is a miracle for him to be alive today and to have only suffered so little damage to himself.
-After 2 days in the hospital he was released to go home so his injuries could heal and so he can begin rehabbing his right arm.
+It truly is a miracle for him to be alive today and to have only suffered so little damage.